AaronV-T/AutoBiographer/README.md

  - Money gained/lost to auction house, vendors, trading to players, etc.
  - PVP stats (honorable kills, dishonorable kills, duels initiated and their results).
  - Spells cast.

+ The addon's current UI was quickly thrown together and I plan to redo it.